yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 runtime package management, you must perform an initial setup on the target machine for cases where the ``PACKAGE_FEED_*`` variables were not set as part of the image that is running on the target.
-This means if you built your image and did not not use these variables as part of the build and your image is now running on the target, you need to perform the steps in this section if you want to use runtime package management.
+This means if you built your image and did not use these variables as part of the build and your image is now running on the target, you need to perform the steps in this section if you want to use runtime package management.